-Personal Protective Equipment (PPE) defined as Category II and III conforms to the PPE regulation (EU) 2016/425, (repeal of the PPE Directive 89/686/CE) and is certified by Notified Body 0403 Finnish Institute of Occupational Health (which has now been taken over by SGS Fimko Ltd, 0598) or by Notified Body 0598 SGS Fimko Ltd, located at Takomotie 8, FI-00380 Helsinki, Finland.
-United Kingdom: Personal Protective Equipment (PPE) defined as Category II and III conforms to the Personal Protective Equipment Regulation 2016/425 as brought into GB law and amended, (which supersedes PPE Regulation (EU) 2816/425 in the UK), and is certified by SGS United Kingdom Limited, with Approved Body No 0120, Rossmoor Business Park, Ellesmere Port, South Wirral, Cheshire, CH65 3EN, UK.
+EU: Personal Protective Equipment (PPE) defined as Category II and III conforms to the PPE Regulation (EU)2016/425 and is certified by the Notified Body 0598, SGS Fimko Ltd., located at Takomotie 8, Fl-00380 Helsinki, Finland.

+United Kingdom: Personal Protective Equipment (PPE) defined as Category II and III conforms to the Regulation 2016/425 on personal protective equipment as it applies in GB.
+UK certificates are issued by SGS United Kingdom Limited, with the Approved Body nr 0120, located at Rossmor Business Park, Ellesmere Port, Souht Wirral, Cheshire, CH65 3EN, UK.

+(EU) This user information is made for Personal Protective Equipment (PPE) designed and manufactured by Elis

-(European Union) This user information relates to Personal Protective Equipment (PPE) designed and manufactured by Elis Design & Supply Chain Centre AB for Elis Group.
-All Personal Protective Equipment (PPE) defined as a Category II or III encompassed by this user instruction conforms to the PPE regulation (EU) 2016/425.
-(United Kingdom) This user information relates to Personal Protective Equipment (PPE) designed and manufactured by Elis Design & Supply Chain Centre AB for Elis Group.
-All Personal Protective Equipment (PPE) defined as a Category II or III encompassed by this user instruction conforms to the Regulation 2016/425 and the Personal Protective Equipment (Enforcement) Regulations 2018: Great Britain.
+(EU) This user information is made for Personal Protective Equipment (PPE) designed and manufactured by Elis Services for Elis Group.
+All PPE garments defined as a Category II or III encompassed by this User instruction conforms to the legislation PPE Regulation (EU) 2016/425.

+(UK) This user information is made for Personal Protective Equipment (PPE) designed and manufactured by Elis Services for Elis Group.
+All PPE garments defined as a Category II or III encompassed by this User instruction conforms to the Regulation 2016/425 on personal protective equipment as it applies in GB.
-Labels in each garment re-fer to the relevant harmonised standard and/or technical specifications described hereunder.
-The PPE clothing provides no protection for the head, hands, eyes or feet.
-For the protection of these parts of the body, supplementation of your outfit with com-patible PPE is required.

-This document and EU/UK Declaration of Conformity documents are available at: www.elis.com (EU) or www.uk.elis.com/en (UK).
+The PPE is subject to the conformity assessment procedure (either conformity to type based on internal production control plus supervised product checks at random intervals (Module C2) or conformity to type based on quality assurance of the production process (Module D), under the surveillance of the notified body SGS Fimko Ltd., n°0598.
+Labels in each garment refer to the relevant harmonized standards and/or technical specifications, described hereunder.
+The PPE clothing does not protect the head, hands, eyes, or feet.
+When protection is required for these parts of the body, supplementation of the outflit with compatible PPE is required.
+This document and the EU/UK Declaration of Conformity documents are available at: www.elis.com

-EN 343:2003+A1:2007 Protection against rain EN 343 certified products protect from rain and weather.
-Water tightness and water vapour transfer are the main properties tested on fabric and parts with seams.
-The values from tests are translated into a protective class (1-3), where class 3 is the highest.
-Below is a classification of the restricted wearing time (RET) based on the temperature of the working environment:
+EN 343:2019 Protection against rain This document supersedes EN 343+A1:2007.
+EN 343 certified garments protect the user from rain and bad weather.
+Water tightness and water vapor transfer are the main properties tested on fabrics and parts with seams.
+The values from tests are translated into a protective class (1-4). where 4 offers the highest level of protection.

+Below is a classification of the restricted wearing time (RET) for water vapor resistance class I based on the temperature of the working environment.
+With effective ventilation openings and wear break periods, the wearing time can be extended.